-Key objectives relevant to Local Plan Part 2 & SA Key targets and indicators relevant to Local Plan Part 2 and SA Commentary (how the SA Framework should incorporate the documents' requirements) Children and young people play in a way that respects other people and property; Children and young people and their families take an active role in the development of local play spaces; and Play spaces are attractive, welcoming, engaging and accessible for all local children and young people, including disabled children, and children from minority groups in the community.
+Key objectives relevant to Local Plan & SA Key targets and indicators relevant to Local Plan and SA Commentary (how the SA Framework should incorporate the documents' requirements) Children and young people have a clear stake in public space and their play is accepted by their neighbours; Children and young people play in a way that respects other people and property; Children and young people and their families take an active role in the development of local play spaces; and Play spaces are attractive, welcoming, engaging and accessible for all local children and young people, including disabled children, and children from minority groups in the community.
 DCLG (2011) Planning for Schools Development The Government is firmly committed to ensuring there is sufficient provision to meet growing demand for state-funded school places, increasing choice and opportunity in state-funded education and raising educational standards.
 It is the Government's view that the creation and development of state-funded schools is strongly in the national interest and that planning decision-makers can and should support that objective, in a manner consistent with their statutory obligations.
 There are no specific targets or indicators of relevance.
 SA Framework should include a guide question relating to schools.
-DCLG (2011) Laying the Foundations: A Housing Strategy for England • This strategy aims to provide support to deliver new homes and improve social mobility.
+DCLG (2011) Laying the Foundations: A Housing Strategy for England This strategy aims to provide support to deliver new homes and improve social mobility.
 No specific indicators or targets.
-The Local Plan Part 2 will need to include site allocations to provide an appropriate supply of new homes, i.e. to meet the housing land requirement and ensure that a five year land supply is maintained at all times.
+The Local Plan will need to include site allocations to provide an appropriate supply of new homes, i.e. to meet the housing land requirement and ensure that a five year land supply is maintained at all times.
 The SA framework should include a SA objective or sub objective assessing whether the policies and site allocations can meet housing needs.
-MHCLG National Planning Policy Framework 2019 MHCLG National Planning Policy Framework 2019 Sets out the Government's Policies for Planning in England.
+MHCLG National Planning Policy Framework 2021 MHCLG National Planning Policy Framework 2021 Sets out the Government's Policies for Planning in England.
 Is Material for both plan making and decision making in England.
 Confirms the Tests of Soundness required to be confirmed before a Local Plan is adopted as part of the Statutory Development Plan.
 The NPPF confirms that the purpose of the planning system is to achieve sustainable development.
 This is achieved through three overarching mutually objectives with net gains sought for each; Social, Economic and Environmental objectives.
 To purse sustainable development in a positive way, there is a presumption in favour of sustainable development which is at the heart of the NPPF and is to be applied through both plan making and decision taking.
 The SA Framework should include objectives covering aspects of sustainable development.
+The NPPF must be taken into account through the plan preparation process.